MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 Probably the best websocket example I found online was from Microsoft's own Paul Batum.
 Back in 2011, he [blogged](http://www.paulbatum.com/2011/10/getting-to-know-systemnetwebsockets.html) about them, accompanied by [code](http://paulbatum.github.io/WebSocket-Samples/HttpListenerWebSocketEcho/) that included decent comments in a unique side-by-side presentation.
 The projects I'll present are loosely based on his code.
 And to be clear, I'm not saying his was a "bad" example (in fact [this guy](https://www.c-sharpcorner.com/UploadFile/bhushanbhure/websocket-server-using-httplistener-and-client-with-client/) liked it so much he appears to have straight-up hijacked the code for his own "article" on the topic).
 But it suffers from the problem I mentioned above: it works, but it isn't very clear how to turn it into something _useful._ And the worst part is that making it useful is pretty easy.

-The most common websocket sample project is an echo server -- anything the server receives is sent back to the same client.
-Paul's example worked this way, and so do the two I present here.
+The most common websocket demo is an echo server -- anything the server receives is sent back to the same client.
+Paul's example worked this way, and so do the two examples I present here.
 That in itself isn't particularly useful except that it covers send and receive at both ends of the pipe.
-But every example I found had the same major limitation: the server could only handle a single client.
-A few examples couldn't even do this -- the server could only handle a single receive/echo cycle.
+But every example I found had the same major limitation: the server could only handle a single client (some examples couldn't even do that much -- the server could only handle a single receive/echo cycle).

 With a small handful of additional code and some `Task` management, it's easy to create an echo server that can handle a very large number of simultaneous clients.
 But even that isn't realistic because, as you'll see, once a websocket connection is established, the "servicing loop" is isolated into its own separate `Task`.
 A real program does more than simple echo operations, which implies communications to and from the world outside of a `Task` loop.
 Thus, the GitHub repository contains two sample projects -- WebSocketExample, which is your basic multi-client echo server, and WebSocketWithBroadcast, which is an echo server, but the outer `Main` loop also periodically broadcasts the server time to all connected websocket clients.

-These two projects differ from ever other example I've found in a couple of interesting ways.
+These two projects differ from every other example I've found in a couple of interesting ways.

 In terms of the problem I was originally trying to solve, I quickly realized that once I had a websocket server running, a simple HTML+JS client might be superior to a dedicated console-based websocket client app.
 JS has done a good job at making websockets ridiculously easy to use, and since the initial connection of a websocket is HTTP-based (a process called "upgrading" the HTTP connection to a separate new websocket connection), that also meant my demo servers could deliver this basic HTML+JS client app.
 They are effectively the server and client wrapped into one.
 Of course, nothing prevents you from writing a stand-alone websocket client app if your data-exchange needs are more complex than "dump to console" streaming.

-The other big difference is the basic structure of the applications.
+The other big difference is the basic design of the control-flow in my code.
 None of the examples I found were able to cleanly handle the shutdown process.
 The HTTP side of the system is based upon the [HttpListener](https://docs.microsoft.com/en-us/dotnet/api/system.net.httplistener?view=netcore-2.2) class, which includes a `Start` and `Stop` method, yet none of the examples allowed for a clean use of `Stop`.
 This, too, is easy to accomodate with relatively minor adjustments in the overall application structure.

 And of course, since I'm using .NET's modern async `Task` features (which were still rather primitive under .NET 4.0 when Paul published his example), we want full cancellation support to maximize our control over the process -- again, something that only takes a few extra lines of code to realize.